|

 service continues to be very busy and as a result we have to operate

+a waiting list.
 From this year we will be using a new system where clients will

 automatically be offered an initial meeting with the Counselling